 Everything You Need to Know About Adding Vitamin C To Your Skincare

 Vitamin C has been the talk of the town for quite some time, especially with April 4th being National Vitamin C Day.
-What you may not aware of is how much of a powerhouse Vitamin C really is, especially for your skin.
+You may not know how much of a powerhouse Vitamin C is, especially for your skin.

-So whether you are vitamin C obsessed like us or toying with the idea of adding it to your routine, we’ll teach you everything you need to know about this legendary ingredient.
+So whether you are vitamin C obsessed like us or toying with adding it to your routine, we’ll teach you everything you need to know about this legendary ingredient.

 What is Vitamin C?

-Vitamin C is a nutrient your body needs for health tissue growth and repair for the entire body (that means our skin too).
-Our body is unable to produce vitamin C on its own which means we have to get it from an outside source like our food and skincare products.
-This powerful antioxidant is key for your body to neutralize free radicals which are responsible for causing a decrease in our skin's collagen, and skin blemishes like fine lines, wrinkles, dark spots, and loose skin.
+Vitamin C is a nutrient your body needs for healthy tissue growth and repair for the entire body (that means our skin too).
+Our body cannot produce vitamin C independently, so we have to get it from an outside source, like our food and skincare products.
+This powerful antioxidant is vital for your body to neutralize free radicals, which are responsible for causing a decrease in our skin's collagen and blemishes like fine lines, wrinkles, dark spots, and loose skin.

 What are the many benefits of Vitamin C?